rclone/rclone/docs/content/filtering.md

 `remote:dir/Trash` which it excludes.
 Everything else is excluded.

-Eg for an alternative `filter-file.txt`:
+E.g. for an alternative `filter-file.txt`:

     - secret*.jpg
     + *.jpg